Atos-FiwareOps/sla-framework/sla-core/docs/installation-guide.md

 	mysql> CREATE USER atossla@localhost IDENTIFIED BY '_atossla_';
 	mysql> GRANT ALL PRIVILEGES ON atossla.* TO atossla@localhost; -- * optional WITH GRANT OPTION;

-From command prompt, create needed tables:

-	$ mvn test exec:java -f sla-repository/pom.xml

-Another option to create the database is execute a sql file from the project root directory:

-	$ bin/restoreDatabase.sh
+The SLA Core webapp will create all the needed tables when loaded by first time.

 The names used here are the default values of the sla core.
 See [configuration](#configuration) to know how to change the values.

 ###3. <a name="importeclipse"> Importing the code into eclipse </a> ###

-The core of the ATOSSLA has been developed using the Eclipse Java IDE, although others Java editors could be used, here we only provide the instructions about how to import the code into Eclipse.
+The core of the Atos SLS Manager has been developed using the Eclipse Java IDE, although others Java editors could be used, here we only provide the instructions about how to import the code into Eclipse.